Calgary's film production ready to jump into high gear with new soundstages

 The growth in the city's film and television infrastructure is a major move to lock in more business.

-"This is an industry that has an opportunity to be extremely impactful on Alberta and Calgary's economy as well as job creation here," said Azavedo.
+"This is an industry that has an opportunity to be extremely impactful on Alberta and Calgary's economy as well as job creation here," said Azevedo.

 The ripples from productions that spend millions of dollars will be felt right across a spectrum of Calgary small businesses, says Evans.